5 ways to travel the world for free

 4. Teach English Abroad

 If you’re not too daunted by thought of teaching, you could always take your English skills abroad.
 The most popular places to teach English include Thailand, China and Japan and, unlike some of the other ways to travel the world for free, you will get paid for this one.
+If you’re going to be teaching abroad, make sure you check Pharmavaccs.co.uk for information on vaccines you may need before you leave.
 Although it’s hard work, there will be time for exploring your new location and immersing yourself in local traditions and culture.

 See the British Council website for more information on becoming a Language Assistant.